defifuture/erc20-batched-meta-transactions/README.md

 The main issue is, of course, the fact that it is each sender's **first** meta transaction, which means that the sender's nonce has to go from 0 to 1.
 This SSTORE operation is very expensive and takes 20'000 gas.

-Updating a non-zero value (for example raising a nonce value from 1 to 2) is much less expensive operation.
+Updating a non-zero value (for example raising a nonce value from 1 to 2) is a much less expensive operation.
 It costs only 5'000 gas.

-Let's now see the results of **second** meta tx gas tests.
+Let's now see the results of **the second** meta tx gas tests.

 ### The second meta transaction (and subsequent transactions)